HorsesAss.Org

 Please join us tonight for an evening of politics and conversation over a pint at the Seattle Chapter of Drinking Liberally.

 Can’t make it to Seattle’s DL tonight?
 There are lots of other Washington state chapters of DL meeting over the next week.
-Tonight the Tri-Cities chapter meets.
-The Longview and South Seattle chapters meet on Wednesday.
-The Spokane chapter and Drinking Liberally Tacoma meet this Thursday.
+The Tri-Cities chapter also meets tonight.
+On Wednesday, the Burien chapter meets.
+On Thursday the Woodinville chapter meets.
 And on Monday, the Yakima, South Bellevue and Olympia chapters meet.

 Share: